 Since then I’ve established myself as one of London’s leading criminal defence barristers with a wide ranging private and legal aid practice.
 I have been recommended as a leader in the field of criminal law by legal directories and have worked for most of the major London solicitors firms that specialise in fraud and criminal law.

-He is registered with the Bar Council to accept direct access (public access) instructions, is an accredited Pupil Supervisor (qualified to train barristers) and is recommended as a leading barrister by the Legal 500 directory.
+I am registered with the Bar Council to accept direct access (public access) instructions, an accredited Pupil Supervisor (qualified to train barristers), and am recommended as a leading barrister by the Legal 500 directory.